Recombinant antigen p44 for Anaplasma phagocytophilum

 SKU Source Applications In-house validation Details

-RAG0026 New E. coli WB, DB, IE, DE, CLIA, LF - Example of a certificate of analysis Material Safety Data Sheet
+RAG0026 E. coli WB, DB, IE, DE, CLIA, LF - Example of a certificate of analysis Material Safety Data Sheet

 WB: Western Blot | DB: Dot Blot | IE: Indirect ELISA | DE: positive control in Direct ELISA | CLIA: Chemiluminescent immunoassay | LF: Lateral-Flow | CE: Capture ELISA | DAS: Double Antigen Sandwich ELISA | NP: Nanoparticles binding | PO: Plate orientation | COA: Certificate of analysis | SDS: Material Safety Data Sheet